Nicolae Malaxa: Biography

-Born in a family of Greek origin in Huşi, Malaxa studied engineering in Iaşi (at the University of Iaşi) and Karlsruhe (at the Polytechnic University).
+Born in a family of Greek origin in Huși, Malaxa studied engineering in Iași (at the University of Iași) and Karlsruhe (at the Polytechnic University).
 Late in his life, Petre Pandrea, a Romanian intellectual who was for long a member of the Communist Party and later became a victim of the Communist regime, wrote a memoir which, in part, dealt with Malaxa's biography, recording it with a dose of hostility.
 In it, he indicated that Malaxa's father died a young man, and that Nicolae was kept in university with money earned by his mother and sister.
 Pandrea, who called Malaxa "a mama's boy" and argued that this had shaped his character, also noted that, after graduation and contrary to his family's wishes, the engineer married a divorcée (who had been married to one of his early business partners).
-In time, he claimed, tensions grew between the two Malaxas, after the "Puritan" Nicolae came to resent his "frivolous" wife.
+Malaxa married Nadia Craescu on February 20, 1918; the couple had two children: Irina (born on August 11, 1919), and Constantin (born on April 23, 1922).
+In time, Pandrea claimed, tensions grew between the two Malaxas, after the "Puritan" Nicolae came to resent his "frivolous" wife.

 Malaxa joined the Romanian Railways Company as a constructions engineer.
-Petre Pandrea implied that this went against procedure, and was the result of Nicolae Malaxa having befriended Chairman Alexandru Cottescu.
-The same source indicated that Malaxa continued to engage in business ventures, and that, upon the end of World War I and the Romanian Campaign, he was living in Iaşi and managing a grape-selling business.
-In 1918-1919, he quit his job at the Company and started a new business dealing with rolling stock maintenance — the venture was instantly successful, a fact which Pandrea attributed to the infrastructure's decay under the previous occupation by the Central Powers.
+Pandrea implied that this went against procedure, and was the result of Malaxa having befriended Chairman Alexandru Cottescu.
+The same source indicated that Malaxa continued to engage in business ventures, and that, upon the end of World War I and the Romanian Campaign, he was living in Iași and managing a grape-selling business.
+In 1918–1919, he quit his job at the Company and started a new business dealing with rolling stock maintenance — the venture was instantly successful, a fact which Pandrea attributed to the infrastructure's decay under the previous occupation by the Central Powers.
 Thus, Malaxa revitalized rail vehicles left into disrepair, which he sold back to the state at ten times the investment.

 According to Time, Malaxa "parlayed a shoestring into a chain of arms factories and a partnership in Rumania's largest iron works".
 By the end of the 1930s, the Malaxa factories were mass-producing steam locomotives, diesel locomotives, trainsets, rolling stock, steel pipes, and were one of the biggest industrial groups in Southeastern Europe, and the main provider of equipment for the Romanian Railways during the period.
 In several of his locomotive designs, Malaxa used innovative solutions (in locomotive design — those developed in by George Constantinescu on the basis of his theory of sonics; in factory design — in collaboration with Horia Creangă).
-Owning much of Romania's steel industry through his strong presence in Reşiţa, he was chairman of the Ford Motor Company's Romanian section, and arguably the richest man in Romania at the time.
+Owning much of Romania's steel industry through his strong presence in Reșița, he was chairman of the Ford Motor Company's Romanian section, and arguably the richest man in Romania at the time.